 -Master of Journalism

-The scope of career opportunities in all these types of mass media is endless.
+The scope of career opportunities in all these types of mass media/tools of mass communication is endless.
 Are you excited about a career in this field?
-Talk to our experts at Leverage Edu and transcending into an unmatched growth of success in the field of Mass Media Studies.
+Talk to our experts at Leverage Edu and transcend into an unmatched growth of success in the field of Mass Media Studies.
+Call us immediately at 1800 57 2000 for a free 30-minute counselling session.